cbeyls/fosdem-companion-android/README.md

 # FOSSASIA Companion

-Advanced native Android schedule browser application for the[FOSSASIA](http://fossasia.org/) conference in Singapore.
+Advanced native Android schedule browser application for the [FOSSASIA](http://fossasia.org/) conference in Singapore.

 This is build upon the [FOSDEM Companion For android](https://github.com/cbeyls/fosdem-companion-android).
 It uses loaders and fragments extensively and is backward compatible up to Android 2.1 thanks to the support library.